sdsc-hpc-students/sdsc-hpc-students.github.io/README.md

 Join the club on its [Slack Workspace](https://hpcstudentsatsdsc.slack.com) to get the most up to date information on the club.

+### Student Internship Activities
+[Internship Listing](internship.html): A list of potential internships at SDSC and aroung the world.

 ### Contact Information: